 Another way you can protect your rabbits is with a simple tarp or plywood shield.
 Simply wrap the tarp around your rabbit homes.
 Be careful to allow a couple of inches of open space at the top and bottom of the cages to allow for air circulation.

 Don’t leave the gaps on the sides of the cages where your wind comes from.
 In my area, the wind comes from the East in the morning and the North in the afternoon.
 As a result, the East and North sides of my rabbit cages need to be completely protected from the wind.
 I can allow space for air circulation on the other two sides.
 A couple of inches does the trick.

-If you can’t avoid the wind because it comes from all directions, then place plywood a few inches out from the cages or hutches to block the wind.
+If you can’t avoid the wind because it comes from all directions, place plywood a few inches out of the cages or hutches to block the wind.
 This will allow the air to circulate, while still providing protection.